Club: Coritiba Foot Ball Club | Opening: 1932 | Capacity 37,182 seats

 Works on the new stadium began in January 1958 and the first stage of the project was finished by October of the same year.
 But then progress stalled due to bureaucratic problems, finances deteriorated, plans had to be adjusted, and in 1963 Cornelsen left the club.

 Works than shifted to the curves where two three-tiered stands were planned to be built.
-Whereas the first curve was completed in the mid-1970s, it took until the 1980s for the second to be finished, more than 20 years after construction of the new stadium had begun.
+The first curve was completed in the mid-1970s, but it took until the 1980s for the second to be finished, more than 20 years after construction of the new stadium had begun.

-In the last few decades Estádio Couto Pereira has only undergone small changes, among which a large refurbishment in 2005, which included the installation of new green and white seats.
+In the last few decades Estádio Couto Pereira has only undergone small changes, among which a large refurbishment in 2005, which included the installation of new green and white seats and vip boxes on the main stand.

 (photos of the present Estádio Couto Pereira below)